linux-ricing-project/Ubuntu-Install/README.md

 > 1. Base

-This installation contains a principal packages and only kind of intallattion triggered by [``trigger.sh``](https://raw.githubusercontent.com/frankjuniorr/ubuntu_install/master/code/trigger.sh)
+This installation contains a principal packages installations and is triggered by [``trigger.sh``](https://raw.githubusercontent.com/frankjuniorr/ubuntu_install/master/code/trigger.sh)

 > 2. Optional

 This installation contains others kind of packages not so importants to initial setup (ex.
 Telegram, LibreOffice and Transmission)

-## Base Installation
+## Base Installation (steps)

 ### 1. Initial Upgrade
-Make the initial config with `sudo apt upgrade && sudo apt dist-upgrade`
+The script make the initial config with `sudo apt upgrade && sudo apt dist-upgrade`
 ### 2. Install packages
 Install many packages.
 Basically the packages are:
 - Player: Spotify